 4-H enrollment in Mahoning County runs from January 1 through March 15.
 During this time new 4-H members can join a club and enroll in either the Cloverbud program or 4-H projects.
 New volunteers can also submit their applications for consideration.
 Returning members and volunteers will receive re-enrollment forms from the Extension office.
 However, all returning members also need to complete the Member Code of Conduct or Volunteer Standards of Behavior alongside their re-enrollment forms each year.

 - New Member Enrollment Form Required for new members only

 - Member Code of Conduct Required for all members each year

-- New Volunteer Application- fillable pdf or printable application
+- New Volunteer Application- printable application

 - Volunteer Standards of Behavior Required for all volunteers each year